 Globally competent human resources development We have been implementing the English Challenge Program since FY2022 in order to develop human resources who can play an active role on the global stage in Japan and overseas.
 We aim to improve the language skills of our employees through group lessons in English and other means.
-Leaders development In addition to providing training to improve individual skills, we expanded various systems to acquire the experience necessary for career development, and develop human resources who can lead the company in the future.
+Leaders development sary for career development, and develop human resources who can lead the company in the future.
+In F In addition to providing training to improve individual skills, we expanded various systems to acquire the experience necessary for career development, and develop human resources who can lead the company in the future.
 In FY2023, we newly introduced mid-level grade training, a training program that values the autonomy of employees who apply for the training.
 Professional human resources development We will enhance the skills that employees are required to have for each job type in order to make them professionals.
 Since FY2023, the company has been implementing product concept workshops (for researchers), training for enhancing management skills (for sales staff), and a program combining classroom training with practical training (for production staff) by job category.